spoonapps/docs/doc/reference/commands/register.md

-# register
+## register

-The `register` command register an image to the local desktop.
+The `register` command registers an image to the local desktop.

-Desktop registration will create:

-- desktop shortcut icons
-- Start Menu shortcuts
+Desktop registration will create desktop and Start Menu shortcuts and file associations for the specified image.
-- file associations

-for the image specified in the command.